asyncapi/website/pages/blog/miniseries-part_1.md

 featured: true
 ---

-How can you utilize code generation to speed up the development process and only focus on what is important, the business logic?
-In this mini-series, I will explore the ways AsyncAPI and code generation can work hand in hand beyond generating documentation.
+How can you utilize code generation to speed up the development process and only focus on what is important - the business logic?
+In this miniseries, I will explore the ways AsyncAPI and code generation can work hand in hand beyond generating documentation.

 Structure of the miniseries:
 * **Part 1: Designing the APIs with AsyncAPI**